git-pull/website/code_explorer/django-vs-flask-2017.rst

 That will assure only logged-in users can view the page.
 It will also send the user to a login form which forward them back to the page after login.

-Even with a high-level reuseable component, you can get quite a bit of use out of it, without any hacking.
+Even with high-level reuseable components, there's a lot of versatility and tweaking oppurtunities.
+This saves time from hacking up solution for common cases.
+Reducing bugs, making code uniform, and freeing up time for the stuff that will be more specialized.

 .. _jedi: http://jedi.readthedocs.io/